anxlz/CRB/replit.md

 - **Custom Emojis**: Configured per-guild using `/setemoji` command, displayed in all select menus and embeds
 - **Bot Status**: Bot displays streaming status "COD Mobile Roster" when online
 - **Guild Isolation**: Custom guns are completely isolated per Discord server (no cross-server data sharing)
+- **Deployment Note**: Ensure deployment environment has write access to `data/` directory for persistence features to work

 ## Future Enhancements
 - Persistent storage with database for settings